Skip to main content

 Presenting the results

-With the response from the Search API, we're ready to start rendering the page.
+With the response from Search API or Search APIv2, we're ready to start rendering the page.

 FindersController calls various presenter classes such as PaginationPresenter with the data from the content item and search response and then provides the presented data to the views.